acquia/pipelines-examples/tutorial-701/README.md

 * Acquia Cloud will then deploy the build branch to the selected environment.

-When the Deploy tool runs during a "merge" event, which is triggered when a GitHub pull request is merged to its base branch:
+When the Deploy tool runs during a "pr-merge" event, which is triggered when a GitHub pull request is merged to its base branch:

 * The Deploy tool deletes any Cloud on-demand environments deploying